amanxsyed/QR-Code-Generator/README.md

 ---

-Feel free to customize this description as per your project's needs and specific details.

-For any queries or feedback, please feel free to contact us:
+For any queries or feedback, please feel free to reach out:

 - **Email**: [amanxsyed@gmail.com](mailto:amanxsyed@gmail.com)